 This section outlines the noise environment likely to be encountered under the proposed scenario.
 The region is proposed to be formed of the following 3 separate sub-precincts:

 - Active town centre

 - Transition zone: including entertainment, recreation and urban services

-- Innovation and industry
+- Urban services and heavy industry

 Opportunities for new residential areas and continued employment growth in the precinct have been identified.
 More specifically, the following features have been proposed: